 We are mother and daughter, raising French & Satin Angora Rabbits, rare breed Leicester Longwool & Romeldale/CVM Sheep, Angora Goats & a few other non-fiber critters.
 We love getting people addicted to spinning by demonstrating and teaching the drop spindle to anyone interested.
-Aboundingful Farm is a PA Preferred Farm & Shave ’em to Save ’em provider.
+Aboundingful Farm is a PA Preferred Farm & Shave ’em to Save ’em provider or Leicester Longwool & Romeldale/CVM.

 Items available for sale: French and Satin Angora rabbits.
-Raw fleece, washed locks (natural and dyed), roving, handspun yarns from our flock and millspun yarn, drop spindle kits, small gift items, “Knitting in Progress” pins,” “Angora Bunny”pins, needle felted ornaments and other handmade items from our flock.
+Raw fleece, washed locks (natural and dyed), roving, millspun and handspun yarns from our flock. drop spindle kits, small gift items, “Knitting in Progress” pins, “Angora Bunny”pins, “Spindle” pins, needle felted ornaments and other handmade items from our flock.

 In booth demo: Drop spindling, Spinning Angora and/or Mohair